robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ## Top Level Declations

 By default all top level declarations are module private.
-The `@pub` annotation will export the declaration and thereby make it visible to the importing module.
+The `pub` annotation will export the declaration and thereby make it visible to the importing module.

 Note, the declarations listed here can only appear at the top